adhyaay-karnwal/neuralagent/README.md

 In this demo, NeuralAgent was given the following prompt:

-"I am selling AI Software for dentists, generate a lead list of 10 dentists in the United States who are suitable to be early adopters via Sales Navigator, then write them on Google Sheets, let's go!", it took care of the rest!
+"Find me 5 trending GitHub repos, then write about them on Notepad and save it to my desktop!"

+It took care of the rest!

 ![Demo](docs/images/demo.gif)